 5. Employee Survey Question or Comments Sparking the Most Discussion

 When examining where to focus your action after the survey, don’t feel like you have to rigidly look to the numbers only.
 Let employees drive the conversation.
-If they point out a survey question or themes in employee comments that lead to a large amount of discussion, this could also be a great area to focus.
+If they point out a survey question or themes in employee comments that lead to a large amount of discussion, this could also be a great area to focus on.

 You might uncover an opportunity that the numbers didn’t point to.
 Also, this shows flexibility in letting employees drive where they want to focus improvements.

 A vocal minority could lead the group to focus on something that the majority doesn’t view as a critical factor.
-Navigating this method requires a skilled moderator to lead discussion.
+Navigating this method requires a skilled moderator to lead a discussion.

 The organizations and teams that do the best job at action planning following an employee survey use a mixture of these methods to determine their next steps.
 Examine your results from each of these lenses with your employees, and see which survey questions rise to the top.
 Let your employees drive where you place your efforts for improving employee engagement.
 And remember to stay positive.
 When employees feel like you’re all in this together and everyone has a vested interest in improving your workplace culture, that’s when you’ll make the most impact and have the most successful action planning sessions.